-We also offer longer-term mentoring for an in-depth experience for students.
-We use criteria you provide to make matches with students based on what they’d like from a mentor.
-You’ll stay in touch with your matched student over the course of 12 weeks, providing them with the advice they might need to get through a semester or navigate their young career.
+We also offer semester-long mentoring for an in-depth experience for students.
+We use the criteria you provide to make matches with students based on what they’d like from a mentor.
+You’ll stay in touch with your matched student over 12 weeks, providing them with the advice they might need to get through a semester or navigate their young career.

 Multidisciplinary Design Program

-Every year, the Multidisciplinary Design Program (MDP) welcomes the partnership of 35-40 industry, nonprofit and government organizations that are dedicated to engaging with student engineers.
-Successful sponsors share a commitment to professional development and are key mentors for our students as they begin the transition from the classroom to their professional career.
+Every year, the Multidisciplinary Design Program (MDP) welcomes the partnership of 35-40 industry, nonprofit, and government organizations that are dedicated to engaging with student engineers.
+Successful sponsors share a commitment to professional development and are key mentors for our students as they begin the transition from the classroom to their professional careers.